Super Bowl LII halftime show: Critical response

 Timberlake's performance received mixed reviews.
 In a positive review, Bruce R. Miller of Sioux City Journal wrote "Timberlake is a masterful live performer – which made Sunday's Super Bowl performance about the only sure bet," he continued commenting that the performer "did a lot of infectious dancing and managed to play with the crowd like no other."
 Although it did not have a moment that "stuck," he considered the Prince tribute the best moment of the show.
 In a similarly positive review, Taylor Weatherby of Billboard said "there is no denying that Timberlake absolutely rocked his first headlining [halftime]", further adding "Timberlake's halftime show was undeniably mesmerizing.
 From starting in the concourse to making his way into the crowd (and making #SelfieKid an instant superstar) for the ending."
 She also considered it to be a "made for a TV experience" rather than for the public in the stadium, mainly for the sound quality difficulties, but also criticized him for including Rock Your Body in the set list.
-From the same magazine, Nina Braca wrote "his moves were on point," and Andrew Ubterberger said two things were "relatively certain" about the performance. "most of America would love it, and most of the Internet would hate it," and added Timberlake was "in a situation that was both a can't-lose and a can't-win.
+From the same magazine, Nina Braca wrote "his moves were on point," and Andrew Unterberger said two things were "relatively certain" about the performance: "most of America would love it, and most of the Internet would hate it," and added Timberlake was "in a situation that was both a can't-lose and a can't-win.
 It would've been virtually impossible for him to please the critics he'd alienated over the last couple years."
-Also from Billboard, Andrew Unterberge wrote, "Timberlake's audio was somewhat lacking throughout...but the choreography, live-band energy and song selection were all pretty impeccable".
+Also from Billboard, Andrew Unterberge wrote, "Timberlake's audio was somewhat lacking throughout...but the choreography, live-band energy and song selection were all pretty impeccable."